genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Once you have completed the metainfo editing step, you may see a "Use files in data flow" button at the bottom of the page by "Import files".
 This depends on the file type you have imported.
-Later you can find your files in the "Imported files" folder which can be accessed from the Welcome Page and from the File Manager.
+Later you can find your files in the "Imported files" folder which can be accessed from the Dashboard and from the File Manager.

 Metadata Import